NickForresta/NickForresta/README.md

 - 👋 Hi, I’m @NickForresta
 - 👀 I’m interested in learning how to code
-- 🌱 I’m currently learning C and C++
+- 🌱 I’m currently learning Python

 <!---